-Since becoming an attorney in September of 2000 he has actively engaged in the general practice of civil and criminal law including: felony/misdemeanor/municipal cases, family law, business litigation, commercial litigation, personal injury, general tort litigation and construction litigation.
-He also receives and accepts appointments to act as a Special Prosecuting Attorney in State Court, serves as the City Prosecutor and Assistant City Attorney for the City of Buckner, and also has served as a Guardian Ad Litem when appointed by the court.
-Michael Spiegel predominately practices in Missouri State and Municipal Courts, but also maintains his license in State of Kansas.
+Since becoming an attorney in September of 2000 he has actively engaged in the general practice of law primarily focused in family, civil, and criminal law including: divorce, modification, paternity, name changes, felony/misdemeanor/municipal cases, business litigation, contract work, commercial litigation, personal injury, general tort litigation and construction litigation.
+He also receives and accepts appointments to act as a Special Prosecuting Attorney in State Court, serves as the City Prosecutor and Assistant City Attorney for the City of Buckner, he has also served as both a Guardian Ad Litem and Special Master when appointed by the court.
+Michael Spiegel predominately practices in Missouri State and Municipal Courts, but also maintains his license in the State of Kansas.

 In 1997, Michael Spiegel received his B.S.
 Degree from Central Missouri State University.
 He continued his education at the University of Missouri-Kansas City School of Law and received his Juris Doctor degree in May 2000.
 During law school, he worked in the private sector in the areas of complex litigation focusing on products liability cases, contract litigation, and medical malpractice defense.